MilesWells/ml-pathfinder/.github/instructions/copilot.instructions.md

 - Never look at any file ignored by git via .gitignore
 - Never search any file in the node_modules, out, or .next directories
 - Do not alter the structure of any existing code
+- Never create any new files unless instructed

 ## TypeScript Guidelines
 - Use TypeScript for all new code